CyberCookie/siegel/core/client_build/README.md

 {
     plugins: {
+        defaultPlugins: {
             compression: {
                 instances: {
                     br: {
-                    options: { /* plugin instance options */ }
+                        options: defaultInstanceOptions => ({
+                            ...defaultInstanceOptions,
+                            compressionOptions: {
+                                level: 8
+                            }
+                        })
                     },

                     gzip: false // to disable plugin instance }
             },

             sw: {
-            enable: false // to disable plugin
+                enabled: false // to disable plugin
             },

+            eslint: true, // another way to disable / enable plugin

             html: {
-            options: { /* plugin options */ }

-            /* could be a function with default options as a first parameter */ options(defaultOptions) {
+                /* Function with default plugin options as a first parameter */
-                defaultOptions.scriptLoading = 'defer'
-                return defaultOptions
+                options: defaultOptions => ({
+                    ...defaultOptions,
+                    scriptLoading: 'defer'
+                })
             }
-        },
+        }

+        userPlugins: {
             /*
                 If you want to add additional plugin then no special key is required.
                 At least it shouldn't overlap with existing ones.
             */
             your_plugin_key: {
                 plugin: somePlugin,
                 options: { /* plugin options */ }
+            }
         }
     }
 }